-To create a new recipe based on a recipe existing in Hydro-Control's database, select the recipe the new recipe will be based on selecting its name in the 'copy from' menu and then press the 'Create Recipe' button.
-Ensure the desired recipe is selected in the 'Copy From' drop down menu.
+To create a new recipe based on a recipe existing in Hydro-Control's database, select the desired recipe on the recipes list and then press the 'Create Recipe' button.
+Ensure the desired recipe is selected in the 'Copy From' drop-down menu of the 'Create Recipe' window and press the 'Submit' button.